Rishab-kumar-026/Amazon_clone/README.md

-# Amazon clone created by Rishik.
+# Amazon clone created by Rishab.
 <br>
 Need to work with javascript and responsive web designing.